-As a former editor, Trish Hall has seen a whole lot of awful submissions to the New York Times Op-Ed page.
+As a former editor, Trish Hall has seen many awful submissions to the New York Times Op-Ed page.
 She’s now written the how-to ebook, “Writing to Persuade: How to Bring People Over to Your Side.”
 Hall joins Here & Now’s Lisa Mullins to talk about the ebook.

 Times’ Op-Ed Pieces Mentioned On Air